Young Woman Develops Job Skills for a Successful Career

 Through Telamon’s NFJP program, Zuleyka received career counseling and services, and Dina played a key role.
 Zuleyka discovered that she wanted to become a certified Pharmacy Technician.
 With the assistance of her case managers, she registered for an online Certified Pharmacy Technician program.
 After 12 difficult months working and studying at the same time, Zuleyka completed the certification program with honors.
 Plus, she passed the exam required by the Maryland Board of Pharmacy.
 Now working as a certified Pharmacy Technician, she is a happy and successful wage earner, supporting her family and contributing to her community.

-Telamon-TRC’s Workforce & Career Services encompasses a broad array of customized work readiness and job skill training programs, focusing on helping farmworkers, veterans, and youth who seek to build skills and career paths.
+Telamon-TRC’s Workforce & Career Services encompasses a broad array of customized work readiness and job skill training programs, focusing on helping farmworkers, and youth who seek to build skills and career paths.
 Work readiness and job skill development are often supplemented by language services (ESL), educational support (GED) and includes one-on-one counseling, group workshops and supportive services.

 Since 1965 Telamon-TRC has helped individuals like you access services that lead to better jobs, better lives, and better communities.
 Find a Workforce & Career Services program near you today.